DivyaShaktii/person_car_detection/README.md

 **Primary Analysis**
 Had a glance of images and found that images containes lot of challanging scenarios like crowding , occlusion , lighting conditions , different car models , peoples in fancy dresses and lot of variation in bonding box size.
+Tried to find costum anchor boxes but continued with standard box sizes.